Holiday rentals in Playa Blanca

-What are the top things to do in Playa Blanca?
+Top things to do in Playa Blanca

 This chic marina is among the biggest ports in the Canary Islands, capable of accommodating yachts of up to 150 feet.
 The village itself features a handful of bars, restaurants, shops, and a twice-weekly morning market, where stalls sell wine, souvenirs, and locally made arts and crafts.